OctopusDeploy/blog/blog/2022-11/deleting-k8s-resources/index.md

 description: Learn how to delete Kubernetes resources like pods in bulk.
 author: matthew.casperson@octopus.com
 visibility: public
-published: 2022-11-14-1400
+published: 2022-11-02-1400
-metaImage: blogimage-testingkubernetes-2022.png
+metaImage: blogimage-gettingstartedwithdockeralpine2-2022.png
-bannerImage: blogimage-testingkubernetes-2022.png
+bannerImage: blogimage-gettingstartedwithdockeralpine2-2022.png
-bannerImageAlt: Kubernetes logo on an open laptop screen
+bannerImageAlt: Man standing with a laptop in front of a large blue container
 isFeatured: false
 tags:
   - DevOps